-Alongside this, PNG has undertaken a national-level Land Use, Land Use Change and Forestry (LULUCF) assessment by point sampling-based approach, a wall-to-wall approach through a system called TerraPNG, housed and managed within the CCDA.
+Alongside this, PNG has undertaken a national-level Land Use, Land Use Change and Forestry (LULUCF) assessment by point sampling-based approach managed by PNGFA, a wall-to-wall approach through a system called TerraPNG, housed and managed within the CCDA.
 Full-time GIS operators are in place in both PNGFA and CCDA to ensure the sustainability of this support.